-Variation of burst altitude with diameter - longitudinal dispersion - implications for zero-time interceptSmaller fragments burst at higher altitudes, which then gives longer blast wave propagation times for these smaller fragments.
+Variation of burst altitude with diameter - longitudinal dispersion - implications for zero-time intercept smaller fragments.
 The time delay is significant enough to assist in de-correlating the various fragment blast wave arrival times at the observer even for zero-time intercepts.
-In our mitigation scenario, fragments come off in different sizes and hence burst at different altitudes leading to varying propagation times, as shown in the accompanying figure. example, the time difference for a 2m vs a 10m or a 5m vs a 15m fragment is roughly 50 seconds.
+In our mitigation scenario, fragments come off in different sizes and hence burst at different altitudes leading to varying propagation times, as shown in the accompanying figure. example, the time For difference for a 2m vs a 10m or a 5m vs a 15m fragment is roughly 50 seconds.
 This longitudinal dispersion is largely independent of the interception time and is another source of blast wave de-correlation.
 For zero-time interceptions, this becomes the dominant time dispersion mechanism.
 As the intercept time increases, the transverse dispersion from the lateral dispersal of the fragments eventually becomes the dominant mechanism for blast wave time de-correlation.